Sealed Cargo: Plot

 A Canadian flying boat lands in the harbor, and an officer inspects Skalder's papers.
 Finding nothing wrong, he informs Skalder that a corvette will arrive the next day to inspect his cargo.
 Banyon offers to leave one of his two Danish crewmen as a witness, allowing him to rid himself of the spy Holger without arousing suspicion.

 Banyon leaves port, but once out of sight, one man remains aboard to sail to the nearest radio station, while Banyon and the rest take to the dories and return.
-Banyon sets up a night ambush; when the Germans come to take the villager's prisoner, the invaders are wiped out.
+Banyon sets up a night ambush; when the Germans come to take the villagers prisoner, they are wiped out.
 Banyon and his men then set fire to the Kvinde under cover of darkness.
 In the resulting confusion, they board, overpower or kill the remainder of the crew, and free Margaret, who had been taken as a hostage.

 Skalder claims to have set the ship to blow up in twenty minutes.
 Banyon does not believe him, but takes the ship out to sea, intending to destroy her safely away from the village.
 He and his men rig some torpedoes to explode.
 The Kvinde is approached by two U-boats seeking supplies.
 Skalder manages to get a gun and wounds his guard, Konrad, before he is killed.
 As a third U-boat surfaces, Banyon and another man help Konrad into a boat and row away under German gunfire.
 When the ship explodes, the resulting wave swamps the submarines, sinking them.